artpods56/KUL_Notarius/README.md

 ## About

-**Notarius** is a specialized  data extraction service built at at the Catholic University of Lublin (KUL).
+**Notarius** is a specialized  data extraction service built at the Centre for Medieval Studies in Lublin.

 ## Quick Start